hollanddd/charts-css-react/README.md

 For details on using the css utility framework please see the Charts.css [website](https://chartscss.org/docs/usage/)

-### Simple Chart
+### Chart

+The base for all charts.
+It is possible to create charts by hand using the following example.
 The default chart is a bar chart.

 ```typescript
 import { CSSProperties } from 'react';